 Residential Prescriptive Lighting: This component represents the lighting products sold through the Efficient Products Program.
-The source of the coincidence factors is the RLW Analytics lighting study.
-A fraction of these products are assumed to be purchased by commercial establishments.
-For this portion of the residential prescriptive lighting, coincidence factors were based on the KEMA C&I Lighting Loadshape study.
-As commercial
+The source of the coincidence factors is the RLW Analytics lighting study.4 A fraction of these products are assumed to be purchased by commercial establishments.
+For this portion of the residential prescriptive lighting, coincidence factors were based on the KEMA C&I Lighting Load Shape Study.5 As commercial establishments typically have air conditioning, a cooling bonus was applied to reflect the lower cooling consumption due to the reduction in internal gains from the efficient lighting.

-&lt;sup>3 C&I Lighting Loadshape Project FINAL Report.
+3 C&I Lighting Load Shape Project FINAL Report.
 Prepared for the Northeast Energy Efficiency Partnerships' Regional Evaluation, Measurement and Verification Forum by KEMA, Middletown, CT.
-July 19, 2011 establishments typically have air conditioning, a cooling bonus was applied to reflect the lower cooling consumption due to the reduction in internal gains from the efficient lighting.

-&lt;sup>4 Coincidence Factor Study Residential and Commercial & Industrial Lighting Measures.
+July 19, 2011 4 Coincidence Factor Study Residential and Commercial & Industrial Lighting Measures.